openxla/stablehlo/docs/spec.md

 ### Semantics

 Performs element-wise product of two tensors `lhs` and `rhs` and produces a `result` tensor.
-For integer element types, if the element-wise product has an unsigned/signed overflow, the result is implementation-defined and one of the following:

-  * mathematical result modulo $2^n$, where n is the bit width of the result, for unsigned overflow.
-For signed integer overflow, wraps the result around the representable range $[-2^{n-1},\ \ 2^{n-1} - 1]$.
-  * saturation to $2^{n-1} - 1$ (or $-2^{n-1}$) for signed overflow and
-  saturation to $2^n - 1$ (or $0$) for unsigned overflow.
+Depending on the element type, does the following:

+  * For booleans: logical AND.
+  * For integers: integer multiplication.
-For floating-point element types, it implements the `multiplication` operation from the IEEE-754 specification.
+  * For floats: `multiplication` from IEEE-754.

-For complex element types, it computes a complex multiplication, with corner cases TBD.
+  * For complex numbers: complex multiplication.

-For boolean element type, the behavior is same as `and`.

 ### Inputs